Musical Chords – The Combination of Tones

 Listening to the music chords is very helpful in training your ears and ability to appreciate music even more.

 This post concludes our Music Fundamentals series.
 It is a beginner’s series that aims to present in a plain and practical manner.
-Hope this series affords a thorough preparation for more advanced musical or piano learning.
+I hope this series thoroughly prepares you for more advanced musical or piano learning.

 I sincerely hope your musical learning journey is enchanting and fun.
 If you have any questions or comments, please do not hesitate to let me know!